The 3 best avocado hair masks for soft, shiny curls

 5. Deep conditioning without the kitchen: the Siztaz Deep Conditioning Cap

 DIY masks are great – but sometimes impractical.
-If you want to make one...
-If you want intensive, clean and effective deep care , The Siztaz Deep Conditioning Cap is ideal.
+If you want intensive, clean, and effective deep conditioning , the Siztaz Deep Conditioning Cap is ideal.

 👉 View Siztaz Deep Conditioning Cap